 On January 30, 2020, the World Health Organization designated the novel coronavirus, COVID-19, outbreak as a Public Health Emergency of International Concern.
 On March 7, 2020, the Governor of New York State declared a State disaster emergency for the entire State of New York pursuant to Executive Order 202.
-Subsequently, the Governor issued additional Executive Orders in response to the COVID-19 crisis, including orders directing the closure of schools for the remainder of the school year and summer school and directing nonessential work personnel to work from home.
-In response, the Department adopted emergency regulations at the April, May, and June 2020 Board of Regents meetings to address numerous issues resulting from the interruptions caused by the COVID-19 crisis.
-To address additional issues resulting from the interruptions caused by the COVID-19 crisis and to plan for the reopening of schools, the Department is proposing further emergency regulatory amendments as follows:
+Subsequently, the Governor issued additional Executive Orders in response to the COVID-19 crisis, including orders directing the closure of schools for the remainder of the 2019-2020 school year and 2020 summer school except for extended school year (ESY) services.
+In response, the Department adopted emergency regulations at the April, May, June, July, and September 2020 Board of Regents meetings to address numerous issues resulting from the interruptions caused by the COVID-19 crisis.
+The Governor of New York announced that schools across the State are permitted to open in the fall and required all school districts to submit reopening plans to the Department and the Department of Health.
+Therefore, to address additional issues resulting from the interruptions caused by the COVID-19 crisis, and to plan for the reopening of schools, the Department is proposing further emergency regulatory amendments as follows: